MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Event**
  - ✅✅ League director can change anything in his event
- - Getting error with updating event
+ - ✅✅ Getting error with updating event
- - Add Name of the sponsors
+ - ✅✅ Add Name of the sponsors
+ - Add location, date, and logo properly

  - **Match**
- - For a new match there will be whole new setup  (rounds, nets, etc)
+ - ✅✅ For a new match there will be whole new setup  (rounds, nets, etc)
- - Database modeling *round, match, and net* make relationship properly
+ - ✅✅ Database modeling *round, match, and net* make relationship properly
- - Get all the defaults values from the event in order to create a new match
+ - ✅✅ Get all the defaults values from the event in order to create a new match
- - Update match
+ - ✅✅ Update match
- - Matches page -> pair limit does not work ->
+ - Instead of timeout call it sub clock from match setting [13:20](https://www.loom.com/share/ce3f543ec3b24083a921bb870cbf0c7f)
+ - Coach password and Location should not be in the match setting
+ - Currently captain is able to create a match that should not be -> only LDO can create a match
  - Pair score is combine ranking of two players.
 [04:00 exlain new varience](https://www.loom.com/share/bfbb4baabdb2478aac6fa7c8b63f73f5), net verience means if a team has pair score of 9 and they submit their lineup, the other team can only assign player that does not exceed a limit as pair score, in this case it is 6 to 12 (pair score).
  - Create pair -> there is a limit in pair score -> If someone is added make sure a list of player with whom the pair score limit does not exceed.
  - Start match should not be there -> Instead when both coach appear there will be a clock to start